 Accreditation-related

 The AOCN®, AOCNS®, and CPON® certifications were accredited as soon as the programs became eligible and maintained continuous accreditation for as long as possible.
 However, accreditation standards changed.
-Because these programs do not offer an examination based on a current job task analysis or role delineation study of the knowledge represented by the credential, they no longer meet the accreditation standards.
+Because these programs do not offer an examination based on a current job task analysis or role delineation study of the knowledge represented by the credential, they are no longer eligible for accreditation.

 Who previously accredited the AOCN®, AOCNS®, and CPON® certifications?